Gabann/Project-Service-Livraison-A-Domicile/Documentation/API/API_doc.md

        - `username`: The username of the deliverer.
 This field is required.
        - `password`: The password of the deliverer.
 This field is required.
    - Example: `{ "username": "deliverer1", "password": "password1" }`

+1. `GET /deliverer/getAllOpenOrders`
+    - Description: Endpoint for deliverer to get all open orders.
+    - Authentication: Yes
+    - Request Body: None

+1. `POST /deliverer/assingOrderToSelf`
+    - Description: Endpoint for deliverer to assign an order to themselves.
+    - Authentication: Yes
+    - Request Body:
+        - `orderId`: The id of the order to be assigned.
+This field is required.
+    - Example: `{ "orderId": 1 }`